 4) The Right Environment

-- They don’t like being over scheduled and they value the freedom to sometimes be allowed to make choices about their life (age-appropriate).
+- They don’t like being over scheduled and they value the freedom to make choices about their life (age-appropriate and wherever possible).

-- Quiet time and a way to connect back to themselves (guided visualisations are brilliant for this.
+- Quiet time and a way to connect back to themselves.
+Guided visualisations are brilliant for this.
 They also help empty your child’s emotional backpack.

 - Creativity and a chance to disappear into their own little world which flexes their amazing imagination.

-- They love nature and animals and walking bare foot on the ground or hugging a few trees helps them get back in their bodies (and out of their heads where they live most of the time).
+- They love nature and animals.
+Try walking bare foot on the ground.
+Hugging a few trees also helps them get back in their bodies.
+They live in their heads most of the time.

 - They need time to make transitions from one thing to another and feel as if they have a say in what happens.